 Victorian councils only

-To be eligible, councils must partner with community groups such as schools, police and local businesses to deliver the project.
+Councils must partner with community groups such as schools, police and local businesses to deliver the project.

-Types of projects that may be funded
+Types of activities that may be funded

-- adoption of anti-graffiti coating or graffiti resistant materials
+- anti-graffiti coating or graffiti resistant materials

 The following documents are essential reading and resources to assist with your application: